 Lewi Longmire has built a reputation as Portland's multi-instrumentalist "go to guy."
 In the years since relocating to Portland from Albuquerque, New Mexico, he's been included on shows and recordings by many of the Northwest's finest bands and songwriters.
 Recently, though, Lewi has taken all the things he learned from working with these fine performers and has been spending his time leading a roots rock/americana band of his own, singing his own original compositions - Lewi Longmire & the Left Coast Roasters.

 Rain City Ramblers - June 21 - 23 @ 8pm

-The Rain City Ramblers are an exciting acoustic trio that draws upon the deep well of American roots music to practice their own original songwriting and arrangement.
-Featuring Forrest Marowitz (upright bass), Daniel Ullom (mandolin) and Jim Horbett (guitar), they can rip fiddle tunes, set down a groovy two-step, or render haunting versions of folk ballads.
+Hailing from Seattle, Washington, the Rain City Ramblers are an exciting acoustic trio that draws upon the deep well of American roots music to practice their own original songwriting and arrangement.
+Featuring Forrest Marowitz (upright bass), Daniel Ullom (mandolin) and Jim Horbett (guitar), they can rip fiddle tunes, set down a groovy two-step, and render haunting versions of folk ballads.
 Their minimalistic line-up and tight vocal arrangements has captivated folks in festivals and clubs across the country.
 Their first full length album, Hateful Ways, was released in January 2017.

 Pete Krebs - June 24 - 26 @ 9pm